deifyed/naVi/README.md

 vim.api.nvim_set_keymap('i', '<C-PageDown>', '', { callback = navi.open })
 ```

+## Roadmap

+- Add review functionality
+- Add explain functionality
+- Add use whole buffer as context for prompt

 ## FAQ

 - Where can I get an OpenAI token?
     > https://platform.openai.com/
 - Can naVi close nVim for me?
     > AI has come far, but not that far.
 We'll have to wait for human alignment before attempting this.
+- Neat!
+How can I contribute?
+    > Great!
+Check out the [contributing guide](./CONTRIBUTING.md) for more information.